36

-The most noticeable at first glance would be the dial controls for speed and incline- a feature that was added specifically to make the 7.8 AT more compatible with fitness apps and interval style workouts.
+The most noticeable would be the dial controls for speed and incline- a feature that was added specifically to make the 7.8 AT more compatible with fitness apps and interval style workouts.

-If you’re looking for a quality treadmill in the under $2000 price range, the new Horizon 7.8 AT could be a great fit- and this review is here to help you figure that out.
+In other words, if you’re looking for a quality treadmill that doesn’t require a membership fee, the new Horizon 7.8 AT could be a great fit.

-I’ll also try to include some comparisons to similarly priced machines to see how the 7.8 AT holds up.
+I’ll also include some comparisons to similarly priced machines to see how the 7.8 AT holds up against the competition.

 After reading, you’ll know whether or not this is the right treadmill for your home gym.